DipeshGod/react_testing_antd/README.md

 # Test Driven Development with React

 This project was created to demonstrate testing most common use cases in react applications.
-This apps show a pokemon if logged in with valid credentials.
+This app shows a pokemon if logged in with valid credentials.

 - Form validation
 - Api response with mocking